tlorans/ClimateRisks/docs/source/climate_investing/project2.md

-## Project 4: Portfolio Alignment in Practice
+## Project 2: Portfolio Alignment in Practice

-While we've seen in the previous part how to ensure portfolio alignment with an intensity decarbonization pathway based on a NZE scenario, one should question the idea to use the same decarbonization pathways for all stocks in the portfolio, without taking into account the sector they belong to.
-Without adding sectors constraint such as the ones we've implemented in the project 2, we would end up with a lack of sector diversification.
+While we've seen in the previous part how to ensure portfolio alignment with an intensity decarbonization pathway based on a NZE scenario, one should question the idea to use the same decarbonization pathways for all stocks in the portfolio.

-On the other side, the IEA NZE scenario we've seen in the part regarding the decarbonization pathway is determined on a sector basis.
+Indeed, the IEA NZE scenario we've seen in the part regarding the decarbonization pathway is determined on a sector basis.
 One could use this sector-based decarbonization pathway and implement portfolio alignment on a sector basis.
 This is what we will do in this project.

 ### Portfolio Sectors Alignment